jack-webb/jack-webb.github.io/_posts/2022-11-14-assisted-injection-with-hilt.md

 This short example doesn't look like it's saved much code (in fact, our snippet is longer!), but now that we don't have to manually provide all the dependencies in our Factory, we can scale much more easily.
 Adding a new dependency is just a matter of injecting it where it's required - we no longer have to go and update all of our Factories in the process.
 Easy peasy!
 Let's break it down to see where the magic happens:

-#### @AssistedInject

-Where you might ordinarily use @Inject on your classes' constructor, @AssistedInject lets us mark the class as not having all of its dependencies injectable.
+**_@AssistedInject_** - Where you might ordinarily use @Inject on your classes' constructor, @AssistedInject lets us mark the class as not having all of its dependencies injectable.

-#### @Assisted

-Annotate your to-be-provided dependencies, so Dagger recognises they're not to be injected.
+**_@Assisted_** - Annotate your to-be-provided dependencies, so Dagger recognises it shouldn't try to inject them itself.

-#### @AssistedFactory

-Acts just like our regular Factory, but is created by Dagger at compile time to include the dependencies for us!
+**_@AssistedFactory_** - Just like a regular Factory, but is created by Dagger at compile time, and includes any provided dependencies for us!

-## The Catch -
+## The Catch - Are you hiding something?

 If you've made it to here and thought "that's fantastic, that solves my problem perfectly!", you're in the same spot as me.
 I learned about this when migrating some particularly old and tricky Presenter classes.
 I added `@AssistedInject`, and just like that, these tricky classes were made easily injectable.
 However, as I learned, there is a caveat you should be aware of.
 Less a caveat, more a 'missing the forest for the trees'.
 There are absolutely times when Assisted Injection is the best tool for the job, but look closely before you wield it.